 When designing something that interacts with airflow, it’s critical to understand and forecast the aerodynamic forces at work to diagnose and correct any flaws in the design.
 Wind tunnel data can help establish how much fuel an aircraft consumes, how slowly it can land, and how much maneuverability it has.
 Wind tunnels, on the other hand, aren’t just for aerospace.

-They can also monitor wind loads on stationary objects like bridges and buildings, as well as aerodynamic loads on ground vehicles like cars and bicycles.
-Wind tunnels are also used by scientists and engineers for basic research, such as investigating how air behaves when it interacts with an item to better understand fluid mechanics.
+They can also monitor wind loads on stationary objects like bridges and buildings and aerodynamic loads on ground vehicles like cars and bicycles.
+Wind tunnels are also used by scientists and engineers for basic research, such as investigating how air behaves when it interacts with an item to understand fluid mechanics better.

-Almost all wind tunnels strive to produce “clean” airflow, which is defined as a uniform flow with a constant velocity that is devoid of distortion or turbulence.
+Almost all wind tunnels strive to produce “clean” airflow, defined as a uniform flow with a constant velocity devoid of distortion or turbulence.
 For the needed test-section size, the convention would advise a large tunnel, which, ironically, uses less power to generate superior airflow quality while generating less noise.
-Size, on the other hand, was not an option for the Wright Brothers Wind Tunnel.
+On the other hand, size was not an option for the Wright Brothers Wind Tunnel.

 A new MATLAB-based tunnel control and data collecting system are included in the new tunnel.
 This technology streamlines and fully customizes the traditional functions of manual tunnel operation, control, and data collection.
 The Wright Brothers Wind Tunnel has served as a campus icon for teaching, research, industry, and outreach since its dedication in 1938.
 Even so, it was showing its age by the time Drela had his tragic first meeting.